-Real estate industry friendly courts have thwarted all efforts to date to close the loopholes in the city’s condo conversion law which allow an unlimited number of TIC-type condo conversions.
-TICs are also exempt from tenant protections in the city’s condo law (in particular, tenants do not get the first right of refusal to buy their units, tenants do not get relocation and senior or disabled tenants can be evicted).
+Real estate industry-friendly courts have thwarted all efforts to date to close the loopholes in the city’s condo conversion law which allow an unlimited number of TIC conversions.
+TICs are also exempt from tenant protections in the city’s condo law.
+In particular, tenants do not get a right to a one year lease or relocation payment, and senior or disabled tenants can be evicted.

-State Bureau of Real Estate regulates TICs in buildings with five or more units
+State Department of Real Estate Regulates TICs in 5 or More Unit Buildings

-The best thing to do is to fight the conversion.
-Don’t worry about which “just cause” will eventually be used.
-If the landlord can’t sell the building, then no one will be evicted.
+The best thing to do is not worry about which just cause will eventually be used and fight the conversion.
+If the landlord can’t sell it, then no one will be evicted by a new owner.
 Start fighting the day a “for sale” sign goes up.
-Potential buyers often have not thought through the fact that they will be evicting someone or evicting a family or a senior.
+Potential buyers often have not thought through the fact that they will be evicting someone or evicting a family or someone who is senior or disabled.
 Nor have they usually thought through what it might cost in money and time to evict someone.
 They’re thinking and hoping that you will move out the moment they buy the building.
 Educate prospective buyers!
 Let them know they will be evicting people and what that will mean to those people, as well as what it will mean to the landlord’s pocketbook and time schedule.
 If you show that you will put up a fight, you can probably convince almost two-thirds of prospective buyers that they don’t want to buy your building, because it looks like a lot of hassle.
-And maybe you can slow down the process so much that the sale as condo units becomes unprofitable.
+And maybe you can slow down the process so much that the sale becomes unprofitable.
 Many tenants have fought their condo conversion evictions this way.
 Try it!

-Be careful, though, that you don’t cross the line and refuse all access, since the law says the landlord has a right to access to show the apartment when it’s up for sale—just follow the law and allow access with proper notice and at proper times.
-Also, don’t sign any “estoppel agreements” or anything else the landlord or realtor wants you to sign.
+Be careful, though, that you don’t cross the line and refuse all access, since the law says the landlord has a right to access to show the apartment when it’s up for sale.
+Just follow the law and allow access with proper notice and at proper times.
+Also, don’t sign any “estoppel agreements” or anything else the landlord or realtor wants you to sign unless your rental agreement requires you to sign them.
 These are for the benefits of the buyer and seller and can only hurt you.
-You don’t have to sign anything–why make it easy on them.
-And be creative in how you cooperate–delay your cleaning for a few days so the place is a mess for their open house; invite friends over for a noisy Super Bowl party!
+You usually don’t have to sign anything so why make it easy on them.
+Be creative in how you cooperate.
+Delay your cleaning for a few days so the place is a mess for their open house; invite friends over for a noisy Super Bowl party!

-Small handouts you can give to prospective buyers are very powerful, especially at “open houses.”
+Small handouts you can give to prospective buyers are very powerful, especially at open houses.
 Describe yourself and other tenants and tell why you want to remain living there.
 Humanize the eviction for them and most buyers will back off.
-Again, let them know you plan to fight to the bitter end and play on their guilt and self-interest.
-Also, if you know for a fact you have certain defects–a leaky roof or a heating system which never works or electrical problems, etc.–in the building, let the prospective buyer know about them.
+Also, if you know the building has defects, a leaky roof or a heating system which never works, etc., let the prospective buyer know about them.
 Make sure you know for a fact that these defects exist.

 Join or Donate By Credit or Debit Card